flofriday/flofriday.github.io/content/posts/Write-a-simple-Web-Search-Engine.md

 This way of discovering new websites works quite well, actually it works too good.
-For example the [Linux Wikipedia](https://en.wikipedia.org/wiki/Linux) page has over 1700 hyperlinks, if each of them has again 1700 links we would have visited over three milion websites.
+For example the [Linux Wikipedia](https://en.wikipedia.org/wiki/Linux) page has over 1700 hyperlinks, if each of them has again 1700 links we would have visited almost three milion websites.
 While this example might be somewhat extreme, it shows the point that we need to limit the crawler artificially.

 There are some quite creative ways to limit the crawler.
 For example we could